Provisioning

 The following section refers to the APIs and procedures from the nRF Cloud Utilities documentation.

-Make sure the python requirements files are installed
+Make sure the required python packages are installed:

 export API_KEY="aabbccddeeff00112233445566778899aabbccdd"